 Know Before You Go

-From Lancaster, take Highway 14 north and exit at Avenue G.
+From Lancaster, take Highway 14 north, exit at Avenue G and go west.